andregoulbourne/WriteMyClientReportForm/README.md

 # WriteMyClientReportForm
-An application with spring boot back end and angular front end to write client report comments.
+A application with spring boot back end and angular front end to write client report comments.
 No data base reading and changing a csv file for the data.
+Containerized using docker.

 # Technologies Used
 * Java